Diet and oral health are the greatest preventive health measures we can provide for our pets.

 If you notice any of the signs, have your pet checked by your veterinarian.

-In the spirit of Pet Dental Month, Rosemont Pet Clinic is offering pet dental specials.
+In the spirit of Pet Dental Month, Rosemont Pet Clinic is offering pet dental specials in February.
 Give us a call if you have any concerns or questions about your pet’s oral health.

 In our next post we will cover oral care options that we recommend to repair and prevent oral disease and demonstrate teeth cleaning for home care.